Internationalization

 Custom translations

-You can use the same APIs as @valibot/i18n to add your own translations to my global storage.
+You can use the same APIs as @valibot/i18n to add your own translations to the global storage.
 Alternatively, you can also pass them directly to a specific schema or validation function as the first optional argument.

 You can either enter the translations manually or use an i18n library like Paraglide JS.